Heartworm Disease Diagnosis and Prevention: A Veterinary Authority Guide

 Treatment

 There are currently no adulticidal drugs approved for use in cats.
-Treatment is mainly based on symptomatic support to manage clinical symptoms, such as using corticosteroids when respiratory symptoms occur.
-Cats with stable conditions require long-term monitoring.
+Treatment is mainly symptomatic and supportive, managing clinical symptoms, such as using corticosteroids when respiratory symptoms occur.
+For cats with stable conditions, long-term monitoring is required.

 Prevention

-Tashikin is committed to providing veterinary clinics with accurate, fast, and reliable in vitro diagnostic tools to help you efficiently deal with the challenges of heartworm disease.
+Tashikin is committed to providing veterinary clinics with accurate, fast, and reliable *in vitro* diagnostic tools to help you effectively deal with the challenges of heartworm disease.

 Tashikin CHW Ag Test Kit (Dog)

-Quickly and accurately detect canine heartworm antigen, suitable for annual screening and clinical diagnosis.
+Quickly and accurately detect canine heartworm antigens, suitable for annual screening and clinical diagnosis.

-One test to screen for heartworm and multiple common tick-borne diseases at the same time.
+Screen for heartworm and multiple common tick-borne diseases in one test.

 Comprehensively assess cat health, including heartworm antibodies and other important virus tests.